xpresserjs/documentation/xpress-mongo/events.md

     return user.hasChanges() ? new Date() : undefined
 });
 ```
-Notice the user of `.hasChanges()`, this is because all update event functions are called even if you have not made any changes.
+Notice the use of `.hasChanges()`, this is because all update event functions are called even when you have not made any real changes.

 ### delete
 This event **runs in background after** a document is deleted. <br/>
 **Note:** The **delete** event does not support using **dot** operator on fields.